bogdan-404/fitness-goal-tracker/README.md

 Key features to develop:

-- **WebSockets**: Implement live chat and group sessions, and send immediate allerts when a goal is acheived
+- **WebSockets**: Implement group sessions, and develop a voting system
-- **Unit Testing**: Write unit tests using pytest for Python services and Jest for the NestJS.
+- **Unit Testing**: Write unit tests using pytest for Python services and Jest for the NodeJS.
 - **Circuit Breaker**: Use a circuit breaker library in services, configured to log (circuit breaker will log a failure event) and trip (all the calls to a service are forbidden after 3 errors) within a specified time frame.

 ## Technology Stack